 - The 2009 swine flu epidemic was followed by an increase in narcolepsy cases.
 Based on current information, the development of narcolepsy among vaccinated people was the result of a genetic predisposition combined with the Pandemrix vaccine.
 The link between the Pandemrix vaccine and narcolepsy is still being studied.

 - While the narcolepsy cases were extremely regrettable, the Pandemrix vaccine also had its advantages.
 The National Institute for Health and Welfare estimates that the vaccine prevented about 80,000 cases of influenza and approximately 50 swine-flu related deaths.

-- Duodecim medical reference book: Vaccine safety (in Finnish)
+- Duodecim medical reference book: Side effects and risks of vaccinations (in Finnish)

 - THL, Immunisation: Vaccine research (in Finnish)